 How many times have you seen offices that ban technology — especially for personal use — during the workday?
 It’s become a common theme in many industries.
 Smartphones, social media, and other tools are banned.
 In some instances, you might not be allowed to bring your phone to work with you.
 While this rule makes sense for projects involving sensitive information, what about everyone else?

 Banning technology in the workplace has been shown to hurt employee morale, which lessens overall wellness.
 We’re not suggesting you allow unchecked social media use during office hours or browsing on smartphones while ignoring customers.
 However, finding a balance between productivity and technology use will become essential.
 No one likes to feel cut off from the world when they’re working, and these gadgets don’t stop existing just because workers are on the clock.

 Instead of banning technology entirely, try limiting it to break times — whether those are scheduled breaks or ones taken during the workday to give your brain a chance to refocus.
-It might not sound like a significant change — in fact, you may already allow gadget use during free time.
+It might not sound like a significant change you may already allow gadget use during free time.
 However, allowing people to stay connected to the world around them can drastically improve workplace morale.